Basic Payment Scheme

 If pre-printed as Forestry Eligible on online form, LEAVE AS IS.

-Parcels to be planted in 2020 after the date of BPS submission: appropriate amendment should be made online
+For such parcels planted after the date of BPS submission, appropriate amendment must be made online

 Accurate parcel use as of date of BPS form submission

-Amendments to 2020 BPS applications, including the addition of parcels, may be made online up to 31 May.
-Late amendments with additional parcels or amended claimed areas will be accepted online up to 9 June but with a penalty.
+Amendments to incorrectly claimed areas must be submitted via the online system by Monday 31 May 2021 without receiving a penalty.
+Late amendments with additional parcels or amended claimed areas will be accepted online up to Wednesday 9 June 2021 inclusive but with a penalty.

 A range of other BPS issues with forestry relevance may arise, some of which are listed below: